D-Thatcher/CS-Assignment-Ternary-Search-Tree/README.md

 - Update the paths of your allwords.txt and commonwords.txt
 - Find the output path of the matches.txt file and update it to your preferred destination of the output file
-- Make your own MAKEFILE, or update the one included in this project to the proper directory of your multi.c file
+- Create your own make file, or update the one included in this project to the proper directory of your multi.c file